OpenRoberta/openroberta-lab/Docker/_README.txt

 docker push rbudde/openrobertalabembedded:$VERSION
 docker push rbudde/openrobertaemptydbfortest:$VERSION

-4. RUN THE SERVER
+5. RUN THE SERVER

-4.1 EMBEDDED SERVER
+5.1 EMBEDDED SERVER
 Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, e.g. db-$VERSION, then you have to run the upgrader first, if you want to deploy a new version (running it o is a noop): docker run -v $DB_PARENTDIR:/opt/db rbudde/openrobertaupgrade:$VERSION and then you start the server with an embedded database (no sqlclient access during operation, otherwise fine)
 - with docker:
-  docker run -p 7100:1999 -v $DB_PARENTDIR:/opt/db rbudde/openrobertalabembedded:$VERSION
+  docker run -p 7100:1999 -v $DB_PARENTDIR:/opt/db rbudde/openrobertalabembedded:$VERSION &
-- with docker-compose (using compose for a single container may appear a bit over-engineered): cd $GITREPO/Docker docker-compose -f dc-embedded.yml up
+- with docker-compose (using compose for a single container may appear a bit over-engineered): cd $GITREPO/Docker docker-compose -p ora -f dc-embedded.yml up &
 Using docker-compose is preferred.
 If the log message is printed, which tells you how many programs are in the data base, everything is fine and you can access the server at http://dns-name-or-localhost:7100 (see docker command and the compose file)

-4.2 SERVER AND DATABASE SERVER
+5.2 SERVER AND DATABASE SERVER
 Running two container, one db server container and one server container is the preferred way for production systems.
 It allows the access to the database with a sql client (querying, but also backup and checkpoints): cd $GITREPO/Docker